bitcoder/xray-testng-extensions/README.md

 ...
 ```

-- by annotating the test class
+- or by annotating the test class

 ```java
 @Listeners({ app.getxray.xray.testng.listeners.XrayListener.class })